 Have the information you need before you start.

-This includes your PIN, social security numbers, 2014 federal tax returns –or estimates, bank and brokerage statements.
+This includes your FSA ID, social security numbers, 2015 federal tax returns –or estimates, bank and brokerage statements.

 Make sure both the parent and student sign the FAFSA.

 The FAFSA won’t be processed until both the parent and student provide an FSA ID or signature.

 Review your Student Aid Report.

 This is your confirmation that your FAFSA was processed and provides important follow up information.
 It also provides instructions on how to update your FAFSA, if needed.

 Make sure your student reads any email sent by the FAFSA processor or the financial aid office.
 Requests for additional information will be sent to the email address he or she submitted on the admission application.